LLNL/merlin/README.md

 1. The scientist describes her HPC workflow as a maestro DAG (directed acyclic graph) "spec" file `workflow.yaml`
-2. She then sends it to the persistent server `merlin run workflow.yaml` .
+2. She then sends it to the persistent server with  `merlin run workflow.yaml` .
 Merlin translates the file into tasks.
 3. The scientist submits a job request to her HPC center.
 These jobs ask for workers via the command `merlin run-workers workflow.yaml`.